Meta-automatic Sequences: The sequence The sequence M1

-\begin{remark} This stands in contrast to Allouche and Shallit~\cite{AlloucheShallit2012}, who show that the frequency sequence $F(n)$ of the Hofstadter variant $V = Q_{1,4}$ satisfies a recurrence of the form $F(2a) = g(F(a-2),F(a-1),F(a),F(a+1))$ with fixed shifts, making $F$ directly denestable in our sense (Definition~\ref{def:denest}).
-In our setting, the sequences themselves (not derived quantities) are meta-automatic from the start, and it is the balance constraint that recovers automaticity via $\mathbb{F}_2$-linearization rather than denestability. \end{remark}
+\begin{remark} By contrast, Allouche and Shallit~\cite{AlloucheShallit2012} show that the frequency sequence $F(n)$ of the Hofstadter variant $V = Q_{1,4}$ satisfies a recurrence of the form $F(2a) = g(F(a-2),F(a-1),F(a),F(a+1))$ with fixed shifts.
+This satisfies the required conditions in Theorem~\ref{AScrit}.
+In our setting, the sequences we consider \emph{themselves}, as opposed to associated frequency sequences, are meta-automatic.
+In this direction, Lemma~\ref{lem:balance-xor} provides a key tool, for our purposes. \end{remark}